Anxiety Disorders In Children

-Reports are revealing that more and more children's are experiencing emotional and mental problems and it seems to be on the increase, in fact alarmingly figures have estimated that a staggering one in four children are being diagnosed with anxiety and depression.
+Reports are revealing that more and more children's are experiencing emotional and mental problems and it seems to be on the increase, in fact alarming figures have estimated that a staggering one in four children are being diagnosed with anxiety, panic attacks and depression.

 There could be one particular reason for a child's anxiety or there may be many factors that attributing to the rise in childhood anxiety, emotional issues which may include.

 These days children are spending more time being stationary on digital devices, especially the likes of video gaming where they are being bombarded by graphic action pact images which can produce a stress response where they are pumping their body full of adrenaline, which activates the physical symptoms of stress and because they are sitting down relatively still, they are not burning off all that access energy.

 Because our children's lifestyles are changing they are not getting outdoors as much as they used to and they are not spending as much time engaging in activities and sports that give them exercise.

 Children are not taught about how their thoughts, emotions and physical body are all linked together and they are not shown or helped on how to manage their emotions or how to problem solve.

 Another contributor to the rise in child and adult anxiety and other emotional issues may be down to not eating enough healthy, good nutritious foods as more and more children seem to be having too much high sugary snacks, drinks and junk foods.

 Although you cannot deprive them of having a few treats it can help to give them a varied but healthy balanced diet.